Giancarlo Maldonado: International career

 Having made a name for himself as a promising young attacker playing in the youth ranks of River Plate, the Uruguayan Football Association approached him to play at youth level for the Uruguay national team.
 Maldonado rejected the offers however and chose instead to play for Venezuela, his county of birth and to help the sport in Venezuela.

 Maldonado, Venezuela's all-time leading goal scorer, made his debut for the national team on 20 August 2003 in a friendly against Haiti which finished 3–2 to Venezuela.
 He scored his first international goal for Venezuela on 9 February 2005 in a 3–0 win over Estonian national football team.
 He played for Venezuela in the Copa América 2007, scoring Venezuela's opening goal of the tournament in the 2–2 draw with Bolivia and helping them make it through the first round for the first time ever.
 Venezuela would later exit the tournament after losing 4–1 to Uruguay.

 Maldonado scored the first goal in a historic match where Venezuela beat Brazil 2–0 in a friendly match played in front of 54,045 fans in Boston, USA.
 The result marked the first time Venezuela had ever recorded a victory against the Brazilians in 17 attempts.

 Maldonado also played a key role in Venezuela's 2010 World Cup Qualification campaign, scoring 6 goals in 15 appearances.

+Managerial career

+Maldonado began his managerial career with Mexican side Yalmakán in March 2023.
+On 18 July 2024, he was appointed manager of Portuguesa.

 Personal life

 He is the son of Carlos Maldonado (born 1963) who was also a professional football player.
-Maldonado was named after 1982 World Cup winning Italian Midfielder Giancarlo Antognoni.
+Maldonado was named after 1982 World Cup winning Italian midfielder Giancarlo Antognoni.
 His uncle Saúl Maldonado is also professional football manager, and his two cousins Javier and Andres also play professional football in Venezuela.